felipe-nakanishi/felipe-nakanishi/README.md

 ### Hi there 👋

-My name is Felipe Nakanishi, I'm currently a data science/engineering student.
+My name is Felipe Nakanishi, Always learning about data.

-Graduated in business, i believe the best strategic decisions are based on data analysis and interpretation.

-- 🔭 Currently working on a data engineering project.
 - 👯 Techs: Python, SQL, PySpark.
 - 📫 How to reach me: felipey.nakanishi@gmail.com | [LinkedIn](https://www.linkedin.com/in/felipe-nakanishi-56654911a/)